-- Reflect on the interim report feedback and take actions to address the identified areas for improvement in the second half of your placement. - Develop and implement at least one new learning experience plan based on your evaluation of the first learning experience plan and Supervising Teacher feedback - Evaluate the learning experience plan and assess the children's learning - Interact with families in a professional manner during drop off and pick up times - Continue to observe children's learning and share your observations with your Supervising Teacher and other educators, if appropriate - Discuss with your Supervising Teacher, what taking full responsibility for the curriculum looks like in your placement room, ensuring you both have a shared understanding. - Discuss with your Supervising Teacher about how you can contribute to the room program planning - Take full responsibility for the curriculum for the last week - Document children's participation and learning in the planned curriculum in a format that can be shared with children's families and other teachers e.g. narratives, photographs, learning stories - Discuss with your Supervising Teacher about developmental expectations, children's wellbeing, and behaviour guidance - Negotiate and schedule any missed days - Organise a time with your Supervising Teacher to complete the Final Report - Complete the Final Report on the last day (Day 20). - Save a copy of the Final Report for your personal records.
+- Develop and implement at least 1 new learning experience plan based on your evaluation of the first learning experience plan and Supervising Teacher feedback - Use planned teaching strategies to support learning in your learning experience - Evaluate the learning experience plan and assess the children's learning - Interact with families in a professional manner during drop off and pick up times - Continue to observe children's learning and share your observations with your Supervising Teacher and other educators, if appropriate - Discuss with your Supervising Teacher about how you can contribute to the room program planning - Discuss with your Supervising Teacher what taking full responsibility for the curriculum looks like in your placement room, ensuring you both have a shared understanding. - Take full responsibility for the curriculum for a minimum of three days - Document children's participation and learning in the planned curriculum in a format that can be shared with children's families and other teachers e.g. narratives, photographs, learning stories - Discuss with your Supervising Teacher about developmental expectations, children's wellbeing, and behaviour guidance - Negotiate and schedule any missed days - Complete the Final Report on the last day (Day 10). - Save a copy of the final report for your personal records.